5 Positive Traits Military Renters Look for in a Landlord

 2) Proactive.

 Before new renters arrive, they deserve a house that is a blank slate.
 Inheriting ongoing and unknown-to-us problems (leaky pipes, plumbing issues) is unfair.
 Also, during the screening process, run a background check on us.
-We don’t mind, and hope it alleviates some of the trepidation of having strangers live in your home.
+We don’t mind and hope it alleviates some of the trepidation of having strangers live in your home.
 Trust is important in this partnership.

 Too many landlords let inconveniences slide because they weren’t prepared to spend the money.
-Unfortunately, this leads to renters that resent your inattentiveness and are less likely to report problems that could lead to major repairs in the future.
+Unfortunately, this leads to renters who resent your inattentiveness and are less likely to report problems that could lead to major repairs in the future.

 3) Preparedness.